th0r0nd0r/coding-practice/notes/data_structures/examples/graph_implementations.md

   + finding connections is optimized at O(1)
   + if |E| ~ |V^2| then we're not using much extra space to build the matrix

+### Drawbacks

+- Bad for Sparse Graphs:
+  + most real world graphs are sparse
+  + uses a TON of extra space
+  + Ex: scanning one row of connections in a social network w/ a billion people will take over *16 minutes*

 ## Adjacency List